Pramodchoudhary12/Data-Analysis-Projects/Netflix Data/README.txt

---> Cleaning and transformation using power query Changed data types
+--> Cleaning and transformation using Python Pandas Got an overview of data.
+Changed data types
 Removed errors
 Removed null values in some columns